citp/privacy-policy-historical/r/ra/rac/raceforlife.org.md

   * your date of birth;
   * your gender;
   * your bank or credit card details where you provide these to make a payment;
-  * if you volunteer for us or apply for a job with us, information necessary for us to process these applications and assess your suitability (which may include things like employment status, previous experience depending on the context, as well as any unspent criminal convictions or pending court cases you may have);
+  * **if you volunteer for us or apply for a job with us** , information necessary for us to process these applications and assess your suitability (which may include things like employment status, previous experience depending on the context, as well as any unspent criminal convictions or pending court cases you may have);
-  * if you apply for research funding, information necessary to process your application, such as your employment history; the employment history of individuals who will be working on the grant, and salary information for anyone who’s salary will be funded by the grant;
+  * **if you apply for research funding** , information necessary to process your application, such as your employment history; the employment history of individuals who will be working on the grant, including any allegations of bullying or harassment and salary information for anyone who’s salary will be funded by the grant;
   * information about your activities on our website(s) and about the device you use to access these, for instance your IP address and geographical location;
   * information about events, activities and products which we consider to be of interest to you;
   * information relating to your health (for example if you are taking part in or attending an event for health and safety purposes, as well as where you share your experiences of cancer with us);